kyle-strachan/jot-field-notes-react/README.md

 # Jot :: Field Notes Documentation

 A secure note-taking app using Node.js, Express, Expo, and MongoDB.
-This project has been converted from my mid-term note-taking app.
+This project has been converted from my midterm note-taking app.

 ## Features